Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

 \subsection{Pairwise Causal Discovery Task}

-We detail the pairwise causal discovery task \citep{10.5555/2981780.2981866}, where the causal relationships can be uniquely identified based on observational data with non-Gaussian noises \citep{https://doi.org/10.1002/net.3230200504}.
+We detail the pairwise causal discovery task \citep{10.5555/2981780.2981866}, where the causal relationships can be uniquely identified based on observational data with non-Gaussian noises \citep{shimizu2006linear,peters2014identifiability,loh2014high,zheng2020learning}.
 Causal discovery beyond two variables follows the same logic.
-Specifically, we design the experiments by the theorem below \citep{JMLR:v7:shimizu06a}. \begin{theorem} \citet{JMLR:v7:shimizu06a} In the linear non-Gaussian noise setting, if the true structural causal model is $Y: = f(X) + U,\ X\ind U,$ then there does not exist a structural causal model in the reverse direction $X := g(Y) + \Tilde{U},\ \ \ Y\ind \Tilde{U}$ that can generate data consistent with $P(x, y).$ \end{theorem} To illustrate, in the Galton Family dataset, we simulate Father's Height data by where $f$ is a linear function and $U$ is non-Gaussian noise, such as chi-squared noise.
-The evaluation is conducted under three scenarios: (1) employing LinGAM \citep{JMLR:v12:shimizu11a} directly on simulated data as a baseline, where LinGAM estimates causal ordering and connection strengths based on non-Gaussianity; (2) formulating the prompt using data with variable names for LLMs; and (3) constructing the prompt with data and variable names, complemented by simplified instructions for executing LinGAM, for LLMs.
+We design the experiments by the theorem below. \begin{theorem}[ \citet{shimizu2006linear}] In the linear non-Gaussian noise setting, if the true structural causal model is $Y: = f(X) + U,\ X \perp U,$ then there does not exist a structural causal model in the reverse direction $X := g(Y) + \Tilde{U},\ \ \ Y\perp \Tilde{U}$ that can generate data consistent with $P(x, y).$ \end{theorem} Using the Galton Family dataset as an example, we simulate Father's Height data by $\text{Father's Height} := f(\text{Child's Height}) + U,$ where $f$ is a linear function and $U$ is non-Gaussian noise, such as chi-squared noise.
+The evaluation is conducted under three scenarios: (1) employing LiNGAM directly on simulated data as a baseline, where LiNGAM uses the independent component analysis (ICA) \citep{comon1994independent,hyvarinen2009independent,shimizu2006linear} to estimate causal ordering and connection strengths based on non-Gaussianity; (2) formulating the prompt using data with variable names for LLMs; and (3) constructing the prompt with data and variable names, complemented by simplified instructions to execute LiNGAM for LLMs.
 The detailed procedure is shown in Figure \ref{fig:9}.